'Why Don't Y'all Let That Die?' Telling The Emmett Till Story In Mississippi

 Intrepreting Till's story

-If the history of Emmett Till was swept under the rug before, one driving force in commemorating it now is tourism and the potential to bring new money to the Mississippi Delta — a largely agricultural landscape in the northeast part of the state that struggles to attract new industry.
-The Tallahatchie County courthouse where the trial was held has undergone a multi-million dollar renovation, and now there's an Interpretive Center on the courthouse square.
+If the history of Emmett Till was swept under the rug before, one driving force in commemorating it now is tourism and the potential to bring new money to the Mississippi Delta — a largely agricultural landscape in the northwest part of the state that struggles to attract new industry.
+The Tallahatchie County courthouse where the trial was held has undergone a multi-million-dollar renovation, and now there's an Interpretive Center on the courthouse square.

 In tiny Glendora, an old cotton gin has been converted to the Emmett Till Historic Intrepid Center Museum.